Lyme Disease Research Center

-Our overall goals of the Lyme and Other Tick-borne Diseases Center are research discovery, risk assessment, optimization of treatment and management, and public health intervention and prevention.
+Our overall goals of the Lyme and Other Tick-borne Disease Research Center are research discovery, risk assessment, optimization of treatment and management, and public health intervention and prevention.

 new cases each year